AfolabiOlajide/klay-watch/README.md

 # Getting Started with Klay Watch

-About this project and gow to use it is coming soon
+About this project and how to use it is coming soon

 ## Stay Updated